 Log management systems consume huge amounts of CPU, network bandwidth, disk space, and memory.
 With sporadic data bursts being a frequent phenomenon — when an error takes place in production, your system for generating a large number of logs — capacity allocation needs to follow suit.
-The underlying infrastructure needed can amount to tens of thousands of dollars per year.
+The underlying infrastructure needed can amount to hundreds of thousands of dollars per year.

-In many cases, your log data is likely to contain sensitive information about yourself, your customers, or both.
+In most cases, your log data is likely to contain sensitive information about yourself, your customers, or both.
 Just as you expect your data to be safe, so do your customers.
 As a result, security features such as authorization and authentication are a must to protect both the logs coming into your ELK Stack specifically and the success of your business in general.

 You’ve probably heard of Netflix, Facebook, and LinkedIn, right?
 All these companies are running their own ELK Stacks, as are thousands of other very successful companies.
 So, running ELK on your own is definitely possible.
 But as I put it at the beginning, it all boils down to the number of resources at your disposal in terms of time and money.
 These companies have the resources to dedicate whole teams to manage ELK.
 Do you?

 I have highlighted the main pain points involved in maintaining an ELK deployment over the long term.
 But for the sake of brevity, I have omitted a long list of features that are missing in the open source stack and but are recommended for production-grade deployments.
 Some needed additions are user control and user authentication, alerting, and built-in Kibana visualizations and dashboards.